cosmin-alecu/pfsense-virtual-network-segmentation-homelab/README.md

 - Troubleshooting methodology — isolating problems layer by layer
 - How hypervisors handle virtual network traffic between VMs
 - Importance of bidirectional firewall rules for proper segmentation
-- pfSense state table and how existing connections bypass new rules

 ## Screenshots